 - While on a Kenya safari tour, make sure to travel light as you are going to spend an entire day outdoors.

 - Spend at least two days in Nairobi to explore its history, culture and nature to the fullest.
 This is one of the next best parts of Kenya tour packages after wildlife safaris.

 - Do get the experience of staying in a tent under the open sky in a national park.
 It would surely soothe your nerves!

-- Plan your itinerary beforehand as Kenya has innumerable places to visit and you would definitely be confused where to start and where to end.
+- Plan your Kenya holidays packages and the itinerary beforehand as Kenya has innumerable places to visit and you would definitely be confused where to start and where to end.

 - If you are good at negotiating prices, then you really going to have great time in Kenya whether it is safari or the markets.

 - If you are on a budget, then choose to accommodate outside the national parks.